ddc-java-14/capstone-proposal-Sergio-Valdez/docs/index.md

 ### Device/external services

-I would like the app to backup its essential data and goals online.

-I think the app can include bells and whistles that use online connections like weather data, daily encouraging messages/horoscopes
+I think the app can include bells and whistles that use online connections like weather data, daily encouraging messages/horoscopes.
 ## Server component

 ### Functionality

-The server will mostly be handling syncing and and logins across devices.
+THe server will handle data processing and handling analytics, as well as provide syncing and managing logins across multiple devices.

 ### Persistent data